 Due to the Scout Trailer’s size and weight, it either must be shipped to a business address with a loading dock, or an R&L hub where it can be picked up with a box truck or flatbed.
 Assembly required.

-Cavernous Space: With a 1763-pound payload capacity backing an immense main compartment and two side compartments, you never have to worry about running out of space for all your camping essentials.
+Cavernous Space: With a 1763-pound payload capacity backing an immense main compartment and two side compartments, you never have to worry about running out of space for your camping essentials.
 Plus, these compartments all lock so you can relax and not stress over something 'disappearing'.

-Freedom of Modding: Removable steel fenders allow you the freedom of tire choice and size, while rain gutter rails give you the choice of adding a rack system to carry things like kayaks, bicycles or other toys along with you wherever your travels lead.
+Freedom of Modding: Removable steel fenders allow you the freedom of tire choice and size, while rain gutter rails give you the option of adding a rack system to carry things like kayaks, bicycles or other toys along with you wherever your travels lead.
 In addition, 2" receiver hitches at each end of the trailer allow the use of all kinds of hitch-mounted accessories.

 No Fear Safety: Electric axle brakes and a self-charging trailer brake system meets all 50-state trailer laws and provides peace of mind when traveling.
 Also, three stabilizing off-road jacks ensure the trailer stays level every time you park.